AndrewAlva/Mbrt_Services/README.md

 ## FAQ'S of this project
 * What other function is more compatible between browsers than indexOf(), it's purpose is to get the position of an element in arrays

-* How to normalize the sensibility of eventY on mousewheel?

 * Which performance is better and why?
 The old carousel functionality or the new one

 * On the Carousel objects constructor I had to use "this", but it depends of the context, so I used ".bind()" function to refer to the Carousel object.
 Is it a good practice?
 Should I declare a variable of "this" instead?
 Here are some references of the answer: